bparanj/hivegrid.dev/README.md

 # HiveGrid

-HiveGrid simplifies the deployment of Rails 7 applications by automating the installation, configuration, and provisioning of EC2 instances.
-HiveGrid is a toolchain for provisioning an EC2 instance to run Rails 7 apps on AWS.
+HiveGrid is a toolchain that simplifies the deployment of Rails 7 applications on AWS by automating the provisioning and configuration of EC2 instances.

-Read about the [background](https://www.hivegrid.dev/about/) to learn why this project exists.
-If you want to read the entertaining version, read the [background story](./sweat.md).
+Read about the [background](https://www.hivegrid.dev/about/) to learn why this project exists or the entertaining [background story](./sweat.md).

 ### Project Scope